Git for Collaboration

 # Create a new branch AND switch to it

-git checkout -b alice-temperature
+git checkout -b catherine-temperature

 # Or using the newer command (same thing)

-git switch -c alice-temperature
+git switch -c catherine-temperature

 $ git branch